-"Art is knowing how to transfuse in a painting, in a sculpture, in an architecture, in a music
+"Art is knowing how to infuse a painting, a sculpture, an architecture, a melody...

 Costruzione Restauro strumenti ad arco Violino Viola Violoncello Cremona Cello Geige Bratsche Violinmaker Violin Orchestra Music Luthier Quartetto